Skip to content

 Supported Kubernetes Versions🔗

-The Apheris Compute Gateway is compatible with Kubernetes version 1.27 or newer.
-Verify that your Kubernetes cluster is up-to-date to avoid compatibility issues.
+The Apheris Compute Gateway is compatible with Kubernetes version 1.30 or newer.

 Required Tools and Configurations🔗